Napoleon and the Jews: Napoleon's laws and the Jews

-(While insisting on the primacy of civil law over the military, Napoleon retained a deep respect and affection for the military as a profession.
-He often hired former soldiers in civilian occupations).
+While insisting on the primacy of civil law over the military, Napoleon retained a deep respect and affection for the military as a profession.
+He often hired former soldiers in civilian occupations.
+Some French Jews served in the military.

-Through his policies overall, Napoleon greatly improved the condition of the Jews in France and Europe, and they widely admired him.
+Through his policies overall, Napoleon greatly improved the condition of the Jews in France and Europe.
 Starting in 1806, Napoleon passed a number of measures enhancing the position of the Jews in the French Empire.
 He accepted a representative group elected by the Jewish community, the Grand Sanhedrin, as their representatives to the French government.

 In conquered countries, he abolished laws restricting Jews to living in ghettos.
 In 1807, he designated Judaism as one of the official religions of France, along with Roman Catholicism (long the established state religion), Lutheran and Calvinist Protestantism (Huguenots, followers of the latter, had been severely persecuted by the monarchy in the late 17th and 18th centuries).

 In 1808 Napoleon rolled back a number of reforms (under the so-called décret infâme, or Infamous Decree, of 17 March 1808), declaring all debts with Jews to be annulled, reduced or postponed.
 The Infamous Decree imposed a ten-year ban on any kind of Jewish money-lending activity.
 Similarly, Jews who were in subservient positions—such as a Jewish servant, military officer, or wife—were unable to engage in any kind of money-lending activity without the explicit consent of their superiors.
 Napoleon's goal in implementing the Infamous Decree of 1808 was to integrate Jewish culture and customs into those of France.
 By restricting money-lending activity, Jews would be forced to engage in other practices for a living.
 Likewise, in order to even engage in money-lending activity, the decree required Jews to apply for an annual license, granted only with the recommendation of the Jews' local consistory and with the surety of the Jews' honesty.
 This caused so much financial loss that the Jewish community nearly collapsed.